 The animals and society certificate requires 18 credits through three main areas.
 Students must complete 9 of the 18 credit hours at the upper-division level; a minimum of 12 credit hours must be taken on campus.
 If applicable, a maximum of 6 transfer credit hours from other institutions will be accepted.
 No more than 3 courses (or 9 credits), not including the internship, may be taken in one department.

-• Electives: Students must take two classes from the list of those offered in the College of Arts and Sciences that provide essential perspectives on human–animal interactions and relationships.
+- Electives: Students must take either two or three classes (depending on whether they will complete an internship) from the list of those offered in the College of Arts and Sciences that provide essential perspectives on human–animal interactions and relationships.

-• Internship: In either the second semester of the junior year or the senior year, students must take a semester-long, 3-credit internship.
+- Internship (or third elective course): In either the second semester of the junior year or the senior year, students may opt to take a semester-long, 3-credit internship.
+Alternatively, students may enroll in an additional 3-credit course.
 The internships allow students to apply knowledge gained in courses to practical experience.
-The required internship is not applicable to the sociology major or minor.
+The internship is not applicable to the sociology major or minor.

 Required Courses and Credits